IpoSoon/Collection-Analysis/README.md

 ## IV.
 Insights
 1, In terms of total collection
-* ASA, HMK, GLX, NDC, TCG are the top companies with a lot of debt
+* ASA, HMK, GLX, NDC, TCG are the top companies with a lot of debt.
-* BFC, FBI, TDO companies collect the least amount of debt
+* BFC, FBI, TDO companies collect the least amount of debt.

 2, In terms of Range_DPD
 * Mid-term: the companies with the highest total collection are: ASA> HMK>NDC>TCG>GLX